truenas/documentation/content/en/hub/tasks/advanced/sed-drives.md

 A SED can be configured before or after assigning the device to a pool.

 By default, SEDs are not locked until the administrator takes ownership of them.
-Ownership is taken by explicitly configuring a global or per-device password in the TrueNAS® web interface and adding the password to the SEDs.
-Adding SED passwords to TrueNAS® also allows TrueNAS® to automatically unlock SEDs.
+Ownership is taken by explicitly configuring a global or per-device password in the web interface and adding the password to the SEDs.
+Adding SED passwords in the web interface also allows TrueNAS to automatically unlock SEDs.

-A password-protected SED protects the data stored on the device when the device is physically removed from the TrueNAS® system.
+A password-protected SED protects the data stored on the device when the device is physically removed from the system.
 This allows secure disposal of the device without having to first wipe the contents.
 Repurposing a SED on another system requires the SED password.

 ## Deploying SEDs
-Run sedutil-cli --scan in the Shell to detect and list devices.
+Enter `sedutil-cli --scan` in the **Shell** to detect and list devices.
 The second column of the results identifies the drive type:

-no indicates a non-SED device
+`no` indicates a non-SED device
-1 indicates a legacy TCG OPAL 1 device
+`1` indicates a legacy TCG OPAL 1 device
-2 indicates a modern TCG OPAL 2 device
+`2` indicates a modern TCG OPAL 2 device
-L indicates a TCG Opalite device p indicates a TCG Pyrite 1 device
+`L` indicates a TCG Opalite device
+`p` indicates a TCG Pyrite 1 device
-P indicates a TCG Pyrite 2 device
+`P` indicates a TCG Pyrite 2 device
-E indicates a TCG Enterprise device
+`E` indicates a TCG Enterprise device
 Example:

 ```